FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 ## Predicate Validation Failure

 What happens when a predicate fails to validate?
-Recall our predicate only validates if the `inputted_address` matches the hardcoded `valid_address`.
+Recall our predicate only validates if the `input_address` matches the hardcoded `valid_address`.
 Hence, if we set a different data from the `valid_address`, the predicate will fail to validate.

 When a predicate fails to validate, the SDK throws an error that starts like this: